WangChong349/WangChong349.github.io/_pages/about.md

 ---
 Education
 =======
-+ Master's student, School of Computer Science and Engineering, Nanjing University of Science and Technology.(2022-2025)
++ M.S. in School of Computer Science and Engineering, Nanjing University of Science and Technology,(2025)